Spoorloos/ws_chat/README.md

 ### Getting Started

 1. Clone the repository.
-2. Make the certs/ folder to place your openssl https certificates in.
-(You can also modify the code slightly to make it basic HTTP)
+2. Place your OpenSSL certificates in the certs/ folder.
+(You can also modify the code slightly to make it HTTP instead)
 3. Run the following commands inside a terminal in the folder:
 ```bash
 bun install